windley/CS462-Event-Edition/project/Lab5.md

 - A list of the APIs you will use
 - Who is in your group

+A picture at this stage is very helpful.

 ## Deliverables

 You will present your project to class during the final 2-3 class periods.
 You presentation should include at least: